IGBO Headcrest Mask

 - Red — Vitality: Red details signify danger, heat, and physical vitality.

-3. Agricultural Festivals
+3. Agricultural festivals

 Masks of this tall crest-like form are often associated with the dry season or the vital yam harvest festivals (such as the Mma ji or related Afikpo masking traditions).